lucrj/lucrj/README.md

 ## 🚀 About Me

-* 🎓 studeid at jss stu mysore
+* 🎓 bachelors at jss stu mysore
 * 📊 Interested in Data Analytics, AI, and Cloud Architecture
 * ☁️ Currently learning Cloud Computing and scalable systems
 * 🧠 Preparing for GATE 2026